Rivervale Review the 2019 Range Rover Evoque

 Lastly, the all-new Evoque learns how you’re set up as a driver - meaning over time it’ll learn to adapt to your driving habits and will even be able to identify you by your phone or keys.
 This is called Smart Setting Technology.
 Let’s say you like your steering wheel positioned a certain way or your seat closer to the pedals, the technology will learn these habits over time and adapt accordingly.

-The Range Rover Evoque comes at four basic trim levels; Evoque, Evoque S, Evoque SE, Evoque HSE.
-Key features for each trim level can be seen in the table below;
+The 2019 Range Rover Evoque comes at four basic trim levels; Evoque, Evoque S, Evoque SE, Evoque HSE.
+Key features found at each trim level can be seen in the table below;

 |Evoque||Evoque S||Evoque SE||Evoque HSE|